 Conservation Monitoring Program

-We are designing a conservation monitoring program that will listen to the conservation management needs and interests of landowners and contribute to a broader understanding of the ecology of private lands of Adirondack communities.
+We designed a Citizen Science Monitoring Program that listens to the conservation management needs and interests of landowners and contribute to a broader understanding of the ecology of private lands of Adirondack communities.

 As part of the program’s development in 2016, LPLC mapped critical ecological, political and economic features of private lands in the region using Geographic Information Systems (GIS).
 The mapping information was shared with landowners, community leaders, local governments and other community organizations at LPLC’s community conservation workshops.